 - Contact Us

-More than 3.6 million Americans age 40 and older suffer from visual impairment, including blindness, and 2.3 million of these are women, according to Prevent Blindness America.
+More than 4.4 million Americans age 40 and older suffer from visual impairment, including blindness, and the majority of these are women, according to Prevent Blindness America.
 April is Women’s Eye Health and Safety Month, a time to spread awareness about the eye health issues facing women.

 Other factors that can increase the risk for vision problems in women include:

 Berkeley Eye Center would like to join the National Eye Institute and Prevent Blindness America this month to help encourage women to care for the health of their eyes.